rahulr4/MultiImagePickerCropper2/MultiMediaPicker/README.md

     fromGallery() // Picks media file from gallery fromCamera() //Captures media file from camera.
 Default is gallery doCropping() // Cropping functionality for images only.
-Default is false

-    MediaFactory start(MediaBuilder mediaBuilder) // Takes the builder object and starts the media capturing process
+Default is false isSquareCrop() // Crops the image in 1:1 ratio withAspectRatio(int x, int y) // Custom aspect ratio.
+Set isSquareCrop() to false then only this method will work MediaFactory start(MediaBuilder mediaBuilder) // Takes the builder object and starts the media capturing process

     MediaFactory.create().clearCache(MainActivity.this); // Clears local cache of compressed images from sd card